DrGroove96/ImmunoResponsePredictor/README.md

 ![](Visualizations/Dashboard.png)

 ## GUI Input Data required
-To use the graphical user interface (GUI), users are required to upload a pre-treatment RNA-sequencing count matrix or microarray-based gene expression matrix in CSV format, including either a predefined signature gene panel or whole-transcriptome expression profiles derived from biopsy or surgical specimens.
+To use the GUI tool, users upload a pre-treatment RNA-seq count or microarray expression matrix (.csv), containing either signature genes or whole-transcriptome data, from biopsy or surgical samples.
+Gene identifiers may be provided as gene symbols, Entrez IDs, Ensembl gene IDs, or Ensembl transcript IDs.

 ### Gene IDs